-Carroll’s recipe of the month is once again based on pumpkin.
+This month’s recipe is once again based on pumpkin.
 Why?
 It’s tasty, low in calories, and it’s chockfull of nutrients and fiber.
-As a reminder, she says, be sure to buy some different size dog bone cookie cutters.
+As a reminder, be sure to buy some different size dog bone cookie cutters.
 Larger ones for big bones and big dogs; medium size for medium size dogs or just for any size dog treat.
 Smaller ones for your little guys or for tidbit size treats for all size doggies.

 - 1-1/2 Cups whole wheat flour